smaht-dac/submitr/docs/source/advanced_usage.rst

 TSV Files
 ---------

-Exactly the same as CSV files, TSV (tab-separated-values) files are also supported, with the only difference being that tabs are used rather than commas as field separators.
+Exactly analogous to CSV files, TSV (tab-separated-values) files are also supported;
+the only difference being that tabs are used rather than commas as field separators.
 And, the file name for TSV file `must` be suffixed with ``.tsv`` (rather than ``.csv``).

 Compressed Files